peter-murray/workflow-application-token-action/README.md

 * `application_id`: The GitHub Application ID that you wil be getting the access token for
 * `application_private_key`: A private key generated for the GitHub Application so that you can authenticate (PEM format or base64 encoded)
-* `permissions`: The permissions to request e.g. `issues:read,secrets:write,packages:read`.
-Defaults to all permissions available to the application
+* `permissions`: The optional limited permissions to request, specifying this allows you to request a subset of the permissions for the underlying GitHub Application.
+Defaults to all permissions available to the GitHub Application when not specified.
+Must be provided in a comma separated list of token permissions e.g. `issues:read, secrets:write, packages:read`
 * `organization`: An optional organization name if the GitHub Application is installed at the Organization level (instead of the repository).

+#### Examples
+Get a token with all the permissions of the GitHub Application:
 ```yaml

 jobs: